mgawan/mhm2_staging/README.md

 ## Cori notes:

-To build and run on [Cori](https://docs.nersc.gov/systems/cori/), you'll need the following modules:
+To build and run on [Cori](https://docs.nersc.gov/systems/cori/), you'll need the upcxx module:

-`module load cmake`
 `module load upcxx`

 If building for KNL, make sure to first do

 `module switch craype-haswell craype-mic-knl`

-For Cori, it is recommended to stripe all files on the Lustre file system to ensure adequate IO performance, e.g.
+For Cori, it is recommended to stripe all input files on the Lustre file system to ensure adequate I/O performance, e.g.

 `lfs setstripe -c -1 reads.fastq`